 - Solberg TK, Nygaard OP, Sjaavik K, Hofoss D, Ingebrigtsen T. The risk of "getting worse" after lumbar microdiscectomy.
 European Spine Journal 2005;14(1):49-54.

-While many women automatically assume that back pain and pregnancy go hand in hand, they are often surprised when they discover that this is not necessarily the case.
-In fact, chiropractic care can often help reduce back pain for pregnant women by as much as 85 percent.
+While many women automatically assume that carrying a child and severe pain in the lower back go hand in hand, they are often pleasantly surprised when they discover that this is not necessarily the case.
+In fact, chiropractic adjustments can often help relieve persistant back pain for pregnant women by as much as 85 percent.

-There are also many additional benefits of chiropractic care during pregnancy.
-Not only does it efficiently ease back pain, but it does it in a completely natural and non-invasive way.
-This means that you don't have to worry about taking any medications or undergoing any type of treatment that could potentially harm your unborn child.
+There are also many additional advantages of chiropractic care during pregnancy.
+Not only does it efficiently relieve back pain, but it does it in a completely natural and non-invasive way.
+This means that you don't have to worry about taking any drugs or undergoing any type of treatment that could potentially harm your unborn child.

 Additionally, it makes your time spent carrying your child more pleasant.
-When you're not sidetracked with pain, you can enjoy the experience even more as you prepare your home and your life for all of the fun and exciting changes that lie ahead.
+When you're not sidetracked with aches and pains, you can enjoy the experience even more as you prepare your home and your life for all of the fun and exciting changes that lie ahead.